What is pole dance fitness?

-Pole dance can help you improve your posture, coordination, flexibility, and confidence.
-Pole dance training is a very dynamic and exciting fitness class that never feels like a boring workout!
+Pole fitness can help you improve your posture, coordination, flexibility, and confidence.
+Pole training is a very dynamic and exciting fitness class that never feels like a boring workout!

 This type of exercise will increase your core and overall general body strength by using itself to lift, pull and contort into different shapes.
 There is a lot of upper body strength when it comes to pole dancing, but you will be using almost every muscle in your body depending on the move.
 It can be very challenging when you’re new to pole and something you’ve never experienced.
 With practice and consistent effort you will be a pro in no time!